Eshan Malinga: Early and personal life

 Malinga was born on 4 February 2001 in Ratnapura, Sri Lanka.
-He is not related to former Sri Lankan fast bowler Lasith Malinga.
+He studied at Sivali Central College, Ratnapura.

 Career

-Eshan started his cricket carrier from Sivali College, Ratnapura.
+Eshan started his cricket career from Sivali College, Ratnapura.
 He made his first-class debut for Ragama Cricket Club in the 2022–23 Major League Tournament on 2 September 2022.
 He made his List A debut for Ragama Cricket Club in the 2022–23 Major Clubs Limited Over Tournament on 5 July 2022.
 He made his Twenty20 debut for Ragama Cricket Club in 2022 Major Clubs T20 Tournament on 25 May 2022.

 Indian Premier League

 Eshan was secured by Sunrisers Hyderabad (SRH) at the IPL 2025 mega auctions for ₹1.20 crore, a price four times higher than his ₹30 lakh base price.
 Malinga had an impressive debut IPL season, finishing with 13 wickets in seven matches.

 He was retained by SRH for the 2026 season at his 2025 sold price of ₹1.2 crore.
+He finished his second IPL season with 20 wickets in 15 matches, making him the 6th highest wicket-taker in the tournament.

+Lanka Premier League

+In May 2026, he was signed by Galle Gallants as the "Local Star Player" for the Lanka Premier League season 6.
+He finished the Lanka Premier League season 6 as the tournament's leading wicket-taker with 17 wickets, including a crucial three-wicket haul in the final that helped guide his team to a victory over the Jaffna Kings and secure their maiden LPL title.